secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Version: Contains version in the format defined in {{version}}
 - PolicyIssueDate: Date at which the Secure Crypto Config was published in the format: YYYY-MM-DD
 - Expiry: Date at which the Secure Crypto Config expires in the format: YYYY-MM-DD
-- Usage: Contains an array of all cryptographic use cases defined in {{cryptoCase}} *TODO see Secure Crypto Config IANA registry*.
+- Usage: Contains an array of all cryptographic use cases defined in {{cryptoCase}}.
 - For each cryptographic use case, usually at least two as described in {{consensus}}, agreed upon algorithms with necessary parameters are included.
-Each of these algorithms with its parameters is specified with its unique identification name defined in the *TODO Secure Crypto Config IANA registry*.
+Each of these algorithms with its parameters is specified with its unique identification name defined in an Secure Crypto Config IANA registry.

 This format allows custom algorithm/parameter selections both by overwriting use cases completely or by adding only specific algorithm identifiers.